 #primeval - ITV's social media (Twitter) experiment for the.
 Twitter passes Bebo and Linkedin while MySpace heads earthwards.
 Though you may think that Twitter gets, oh, far too much attention, the reality is that this is something that is growing fast.

 That is an astounding occurrence for what is still a tiny social network.
 But to me the more interesting thing about this is its another lesson (after quite a few in recent weeks) of the way Whuffie (Social Capital) really works in Social Networks, despite the best intentions of the optimists.
 In a nutshell, the lessons are that: - All Social Networks seem to follow a strong power law effect, with top status people having a lot more Whuffie than the majority in the Long Tail.
+What this implies is twofold: (i) Without some form of internal system moderation, whether manual or automatic, a social network will by its structure tend to mob lynch rule.
+I was trying to put some numbers to this latter point today and used the concept of "weak" vs "strong" tells to define one's committment to The Cause (whatever it is).
 5 More Twitter Related Trends to Watch Right Now.
 Just a month ago we talked about real-time search engines, verified accounts, trending Twitter giveaways, sponsored tweets, and Twitter chat as the five trends that you should be watching right now.

 It allows you to track conversations about brands, people and products and get the searches via an RSS feed.
 The thing that is really cunning [IMHO] is the fact that you can do pretty thorough searches: by key words, by twitterer [is that the right name for someone who twitters?]
 Or by exact phrase.
 To test it out I did a search on my name [I'm not really vain, honest] and found out that I'm a very good singer, apparently.
 [Obviously, there are two Robin Wilson, unless of course karaoke bars in West London record drunken singers].